 Skip to content Skip to footer

-April 2000 and beyond: the HSe4Metrics story
+April 2000 and beyond: the common-sense HSe4Metrics story

-When HSe4Metrics was first registered in 2000, founder Vernon Baker was leading his own residential development firm—building subdivisions in the Richmond, Virginia region and expanding into neighboring counties.
+When HSe4Metrics was first registered in 2000, founder Vernon Baker was leading his own residential (land) development firm—building subdivisions in the Richmond, Virginia region and expanding into neighboring counties.

 At the same time, he was meeting with parents of K–12 students—and even those with children not yet in school—to discuss a bold new idea: a platform designed to support and elevate student performance nationwide.
 That idea would later become HSe4Metrics.